nathiss/nathiss.github.io/src/content/articles/franklin/art-from-chaos/index.md

 Before we dive deep into making art, we need to understand some important concepts -- first things first.
 {{< underline >}}Automatic art{{< /underline >}}[^1], at its core, uses generic algorithms.
-[Wikipedia](https://en.wikipedia.org/wiki/Genetic_algorithm) has a really nice page about them.
-If you'd like to For the sake of this article this is enough:
+[Wikipedia](https://en.wikipedia.org/wiki/Genetic_algorithm) has a really nice page about them, if you'd like to.
+However for the sake of the article this is enough:

 A **Genetic Algorithm** is a algorithm inspired by the process of natural selection used to find solutions for optimization problems.
 It has three main parts: